-Departmental managers will be warned by the management of future developments that might affect them in order that detailed plans can be made for running down staff, retraining, or transfers.
+Departmental managers will be warned by the management of future developments that might affect them so that detailed plans can be made for running down the numbers of employees by allowing natural wastage to take place without replacements, retraining, or transfers.

-Departmental managers will be expected to keep under review the work situation in their departments in order that contingency plans can be prepared and the manager responsible for personnel warned of any likely surpluses.
+Departmental managers will be expected to keep under review the work situation in their departments so that contingency plans can be prepared and the HR Manager advised of any likely surpluses.